Dong237/NanKai/README.md

 ### Fine-tuning Process

-The fine-tuning Python script (`finetune.py`) relies on the Hugging Face Transformers library and several other libraries like `deepspeed`, `wandb`, and `peft` for LoRA support.
+The fine-tuning Python script (`finetune.py`) relies on the Hugging Face Transformers library and several other libraries like `deepspeed` and `peft` for LoRA support.
 Here is a summary of the main script features:

 1. **Argument Parsing**: Defines configurations for the model, data, training, and optional LoRA parameters, all handled through data classes.
 2. **Data Preprocessing**: The script processes data either eagerly or lazily, offering flexibility in memory usage.
 The `preprocess` function prepares conversation-based datasets into input and target tensors.